mwisnicki/CefSharp/README.md

 # Binary Release

-This fork does not have any binary releases to-date.
-Please refer to the original repository of [CefSharp] (https://github.com/ataranto/CefSharp) for existing binaries.
+The /Release directory of this repo contains the CEF and [CefSharp](https://github.com/carloslozano/CefSharp) binaries.
+Debug versions are not available on the repo itself to save on space.
+If you need them, please let me @carloslozano know and I'll share them with you.

 # Contact

 Please use the [CefSharp Google Group](https://groups.google.com/forum/#!forum/cefsharp) for discussions of CefSharp usage.

-# Links

-- [CefSharp] (https://github.com/ataranto/CefSharp): Original repository from which this code is forked.
+There are several forks of CefSharp, please clearly identify VS2010 version if referring to this one.

 # Fork

-- Initially, the aim of this fork is to update [CefSharp](https://github.com/carloslozano/CefSharp) and dependencies to use the VS2010 toolsets.
+- Initially, the aim of this fork is to update [CefSharp](https://github.com/carloslozano/CefSharp) and dependencies to use the VS2010 toolsets on Windoze.
+- Create Mono versions on latest available frameworks on MacOSX and Linux.
+- Focus will be on CefSharp.dll and CEF binaries and not on specific uses or demos of the library.

 # Changes
 ---------------------------------------